 GS Does content come before form in a novel.

 DR Yes, that’s my take.
-I was reading Benjamin Black the other day; that’s John Banville, the author, who writes thrillers, such as “Christine Falls,” as Benjamin Black.
+I was reading Benjamin Black the other day; that’s John Banville, the author; he writes thrillers, such as “Christine Falls,” as Benjamin Black.
 Banville is a great writer, whatever name he uses; he's way above most writers.

 I’m reading Black when, suddenly, the location shifts from Dublin to Massachusetts.
 I don’t know why.
 I wasn’t sure what was going on.
 I believe I’m a shrewd reader, but he has me with this one.